High and Low (1963 film): Legacy

-High and Low is considered by some to be among Kurosawa's greatest works, despite receiving comparatively less acclaim than his films in the 1950s.
-Film scholar Audie Bock appraised the film as the last of Kurosawa's great humanitarian dramas, believing his subsequent films to be too sanctimonious, containing a different moral sense.
-It has been compared to Kurosawa's earlier police procedural Stray Dog (1949), marked by similar moral and social themes in an unfolding crime investigation set during summer.
+Although historically receiving comparatively less acclaim than his 1950s output, High and Low is sometimes cited as one of Kurosawa's greatest works.
+The film scholar Audie Bock appraised the film as the last of Kurosawa's great humanitarian dramas, believing his subsequent films to be too sanctimonious, containing a different moral sense.
+It has been compared to Kurosawa's earlier police procedural Stray Dog (1949), marked by similar moral and social themes in an unfolding crime investigation set during the summer.
 The film has been viewed as influential on the genre of police procedurals, including the films of Bong Joon Ho and David Fincher.
-The Korean film Parasite (2019), directed and co-written by Bong, has a similar premise to Kurosawa's film: a family living in an expensive house on a hill are unknowingly shadowed by criminals living in the poorer, lower part of the city.
+The South Korean film Parasite (2019), directed and co-written by Bong, has a similar premise to Kurosawa's film: a family living in an expensive house on a hill are unknowingly shadowed by criminals living in the poorer, lower part of the city.
 Bong affirmed these similarities between High and Low and Parasites framing of the class difference in discussing the design of his characters' houses.
-The final prison sequence also inspired the set design for the asylum in The Batman (2022).
+The final prison sequence also inspired the set design for the asylum in Matt Reeves's The Batman (2022).

-The Indian film Inkaar (1977) is a Bollywood remake of High and Low.
-The rights to remake the film were acquired by Universal in 1993, and Martin Scorsese was set to direct a script written by David Mamet, but the project lingered in development purgatory; an attempt to revive it in 2001 with Scorsese as co-producer also failed to materialise.
+The Indian film Inkaar (1977) is an unauthorised Hindi-language remake.
+The rights to remake Kurosawa's film were acquired by Universal in 1993, and Martin Scorsese was set to direct a script written by David Mamet, but the project lingered in development purgatory; an attempt to revive it in 2001 with Scorsese as co-producer also failed to materialise.
 In 2007, the film was adapted into a J-drama by Yasuo Tsuruhashi for TV Asahi.
 The plot of the miniseries Full Circle (2023) was inspired by High and Low.
 A reinterpretation of the film directed by Spike Lee, titled Highest 2 Lowest, was released in 2025.